alders/mythtv-stream-hls-dash/README.md

 renditions: `720p high`, `480p normal`, `360p low`, and `240p low`.
 As
 is shown feature support varies.
-None of them provides the desired combination i.e. allowing one to manually select the desired video rendition and audio rendition[^18] (at least for testing purposes).
+None of them provides the desired combination i.e. allowing one to manually select the desired video rendition and audio rendition[^18].
 Hopefully the players really do provide the best possible bitrate for the network "*automagically*".

 **Table 3:** *Safari m3u8 player UI playlist support during Live Broadcasting (while encoding).*